← Back to 史記

 輿

-The First Emperor traced the transmission of the Five Virtues from beginning to end, believing that Zhou received the fire virtue.
-Qin replaces Zhou's virtue, following what overcomes it.
-Just now is the beginning of the water virtue.
-Change the beginning of the year; all court congratulations begin from the first day of the tenth month.
-Clothes, yak-tail banners, staffs, and flags all have black on top.
+The First Emperor traced the succession of the Five Virtues and concluded that Zhou had received the virtue of fire; since Qin replaced Zhou, it followed the virtue that overcame fire.
+The water virtue has just begun.
+Change the start of the year; all court congratulations should begin on the first day of the tenth month.
+Clothes, banners, staffs, and flags were all to be black.
 Numbers take six as the standard.
 Tallies and law caps are all six inches.
-The carriage is six chi, six chi equals a pace, and ride six horses.
+The carriage is six chi; six chi make a pace; and teams use six horses.
 Change the name of the Yellow River to Virtue Water, as the beginning of the water virtue.
 Be firm, resolute, fierce, and profound.
 All matters are decided by law—harsh and strict without benevolence, kindness, harmony, or righteousness.
 Only then does it match the number of the Five Virtues.
-Thereupon the laws were made strict; long-standing cases were not pardoned.
+The laws were then made strict, and long-standing cases were not pardoned.

 16